Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • Fill out steps 2 through 4(b) on the W-4 form for the highest-paying job only.
 Keep those sections blank on the other jobs’ forms.

-• For joint filers earning a similar salary, check the box at line 2 (c) on not one but two W- 4 forms, for both jobs.
+• For joint filers earning a similar salary, check the box at line 2 (c) on not one but two W-4 forms, for both jobs.
 Otherwise, more tax than necessary might be withheld.²

 • Step 3: Next, you can claim dependents and additional credits.
-If you make $200,000 or below — or under $400,000 as a jointly filing married couple — follow the instructions and multiply the number of qualifying children by $2,000 as well as other dependents (maybe your senior parent who lives with you) by $500.
+If you make $200,000 or below – or under $400,000 as a jointly filing married couple – follow the instructions and multiply the number of qualifying children by $2,000 as well as other dependents (maybe your senior parent who lives with you) by $500.
 Add that number and fill in the section’s third line.
 The IRS has more information on who is eligible for dependency in Publication 501.
 You can add those to the grand total in line three.
-This can boost your paycheck in the near term but may diminish the chances of a tax refund after filing your tax return.
+This can boost your paycheck in the near term but may reduce your chances of receiving a tax refund after you file your tax return.
 You can also opt out of claiming dependents on your W-4 if you want more taxes taken out so you have a smaller tax bill on tax day.³

 • Step 4: In this section, you can enter non-job income and itemized deductions to decrease your withholding.
 You can also add student loan interest using the deductions worksheet on page three of the W-4.
 And in step 4(c), you can enter the additional tax that you want withheld each pay period.
-Short term, this will lessen your paycheck — but ultimately trim your annual income tax bill.²
+Short-term, this will lessen your paycheck – but ultimately trim your annual income tax bill.²

 • Step 5: Sign and date the form, then give a physical or online copy to your colleagues in charge of collecting W-4 forms.